 If a child's tear ducts do not clear up on their own by seven or eight months of age, typically we would unplug the drain system.
 Otherwise, due to recurring infections, there is a risk of developing scars within the drainpipe itself.
-At this point, we recommend that they have a relatively simple operation called a probing and irrigation of the tear duct system.
+At this point, we recommend that they have a relatively simple procedure called a probing and irrigation of the tear duct system.
 A fine probe is passed down through the system and breaks through the obstruction, after which the system is irrigated and any pus or discharge is flushed out.
 This is done in the hospital on an outpatient basis, under light anesthesia.

 Although the success rate of a tear duct probe is over 90 percent, occasionally a child will require a second tear duct procedure.